-ArTech at AHRC New York City’s Howie Stone Adult Day Center held a first of its kind event on Tuesday, June 13th – a live drawing session with a model from a local art organization.
+ArTech at AHRC New York City’s Howie Stone Day Services held a first-of-its-kind event on Tuesday, June 13th – a live drawing session with a model from a local art organization.
 The event was open to both artists supported at AHRC NYC programs and artists from the community.

 Interpreting the Human Form